Dinger's Aviation Pages

 In designing the Hendon, Fairey capitalised on the technology they developed to build the huge, internally-stressed, monoplane wing for their record-breaking Long Range Monoplane (seen above).
 Little did they know, that in only a couple of years, that technology would be made obsolescent by new, stressed-skin techniques.

 Sea Vixen and Canberra B8 jets).
-A navigator/ radio operator was accommodated in the fuselage behind the pilot and there were three gun positions, one each in nose, tail and dorsal positions.
-The tail and dorsal gun positions were accessed by metal catwalks, suspended in the framework of the fuselage.
+There was a wireless operator's position in the fuselage behind the pilot and a chart table and folding seat for someone to carry out navigation duties below and to the side of the pilot.
+There were three gun positions, one each in nose, tail and dorsal positions; only the tail position would be crewed during night-time missions, and the other two positions would only be manned if enemy fighters were sighted or the aircraft was caught in searchlights.
+The tail and dorsal gun positions were accessed by metal catwalks suspended in the framework of the fuselage.
+The nose gun was above a bomb aimer's position.
 The aircraft was powered by two Bristol Jupiter radial engines enclosed in some of the first NACA cowls to be used on British aircraft.
-Apparently, Fairey had hoped to use the new Bristol Pegasus radial engine on the new aircraft, but none were available in time.
+Fairey had hoped to use the new Bristol Pegasus radial engine on the new aircraft, but none were available in time.
 The Hendon had its mainwheels enclosed in "trouser" fairings but the engines were located inboard of these when initially built.

 The Fairey Hendon prototype in its original configuration with Bristol Jupiter radial engines enclosed in NACA cowlings.
 Note the engines are inboard of the main wheels in their trouser fairings.
 Those heavily dented fairings look more fragile than those on the production aircraft.
 There looks to be very little gap between the tips of the propellers and the fuselage.

-The prototype took part in competitive trials at Martlesham Heath in early 1932 against the Handley Page Type 38 "Heyford" (the Vickers "Vanox" biplane also built to B19/27 had already been rejected).
-The Air Ministry ended up ordering the Handley Page Type 38 Heyford bomber (this was despite the prototype HP38 crashing during the evaluation).
-The production version of the Heyford was renamed the "Type 50".
+The prototype took part in competitive trials at Martlesham Heath in early 1932 against the Handley Page "Heyford" (the Vickers "Vanox" biplane also built to B19/27 seems to have already been rejected).
+The Air Ministry ended up ordering the Handley Page Heyford bomber.
 This is often presented as a lack of vision by the Air Ministry, rejecting a modern monoplane design in favour of an "old-fashioned" biplane.
 However, this is a view clouded by modern prejudices and preconceptions.
 In performance terms, there was little to choose between the Fairey monoplane and the HP Heyford.
 They had about the same top speed (depending on which mark of Kestrel engine was fitted to both aircraft) and had very similar range and ceilings, but the biplane could lift a greater weight of bombs (2,500 Ib (1,134 kg) normal payload but up to 3,500 lb (1,588 kg) in overload condition).
-Most importantly the biplane had a much lower landing speed, essential for the small grass airfields the RAF then used.
+More importantly, the biplane had a much lower landing speed, essential for the small grass airfields the RAF then used.
 Without the benefit of flaps, the Fairey bomber had a high landing speed (for the time) of 68 mph.
 This was some 13 mph higher than the Heyford, a crucial difference.
 With the high accident and casualty rate the RAF experienced at the time, and no prospect of a major war foreseen, it is only natural the Air Ministry should opt for the safer design.
 This was somewhat ironic since Fairey were a pioneer in the design of flaps and had used an early version of them on some of their WWI designs.
-The Fairey monoplane might look more "modern" but the metal structure of both the fuselage and wings were covered in fabric, a far cry from the multicellular stressed-skin metal structures that would start to be built within only a few years.
-The internal structure, needed to give the cantilever wing strength, added greatly to the weight of the aircraft and dictated a very thick wing.
-Large parts of the Hendon's structure had to be built of steel for strength rather than lightweight aluminium.
+The Fairey monoplane might look more "modern" but the metal structure of both the fuselage and wings were covered in fabric, a far cry from the multicellular stressed-skin metal structures that were starting to be built in the USA for commercial airliners.
+The internal bracing, needed to give the Hendon's cantilever wing strength, added greatly to the weight of the aircraft and dictated a very thick wing.
+Most of the Hendon's structure had to be built of steel for strength rather than lightweight aluminium.
 This added weight and drag negated any advantage over traditional biplane design.
 In the late 1970s, I met an old RAF fitter who had worked on the Hendon.
 He said it was...
 "Not so much a monoplane, more a biplane with the gap between the wings filled in!"

 Another photo of the prototype, notice the second pilot position added behind the first.
 The prototype was continuously modified and almost every photo of it shows some change in configuration.

-The Air Ministry must have liked some elements of the Fairey design because they paid for it to undertake tests with RAF squadrons.
+But the Air Ministry did like many elements of the Fairey design and paid for it to undertake tests with an RAF squadron.
 Then in January 1933, they paid for it to be modernised before an extensive service trial with No 10 Squadron, after which it was modernised yet again prior to another full test at Martlesham Heath in April 1934.

-Crew entering a production Hendon bomber.
+The 4-man crew entering a production Hendon bomber.
 Note the metal three-bladed propellers.
 The engines are directly above the main undercarriage wheels.
-The raised rear canopy shows this to be one of the aircraft modified with dual-controls.
-A 10-foot ladder was the only means of entry into the Hendon, unless you got a step-ladder and took a flying leap into the rear gunner's position!
-You can clearly see that the Hendon is not suitable for transporting troops, as claimed in contemporary descriptions.
+The raised rear canopy shows this to be one of the aircraft modified with dual controls.
+Entry into the Hendon was by 10-foot ladder or by scrambling up footholds and easing into the rear gunners position!
+You can see that the Hendon is not suitable for transporting troops, as claimed in contemporary descriptions.
+Notice the underwing serials of this aircraft are white, unlike the black serials seen in other photos.

 Of course, while all this had been going on the political climate of Europe had changed considerably.
 Hitler had come to power in Germany and although the full scale of German rearmament was still not apparent tensions were growing daily.
-At the same time developments in commercial aircraft design in the USA had started to make biplanes look old-fashioned.
+At the same time developments in commercial aircraft design in the USA had made biplanes look old-fashioned.
 As part of its rearmament plans, the RAF expanded the size of many of its existing airfields and construction work began on new large airfields better able to accommodate the longer take-off and landing runs of monoplanes like the Hendon.
+Perhaps more importantly, the new type of standard hanger being built on these new and extended airfields had a door width of 120 feet (36.5 metres), more than enough for the Hendon's wingspan.
 So after the re-evaluation at Martlesham Heath, the Air Ministry issued B20/34 and ordered 14 production aircraft to be called "Hendon", enough to equip a single squadron.
 The order was placed in mid-1934.
 This would seem a very low-risk ploy by the Air Ministry to quickly get some "modern-looking" aircraft into the shop window to deter aggression, even though their structure and performance were hardly any different to their biplane contemporaries and they had a very small bombload.
 The RAF already had much more advanced bombers on order and Fairey had fully investigated the new stressed-skin aircraft designs from the USA and was working on the Battle and P4/34 bombers.
 Shortly after this initial order was placed, the revelation of the increased rate of German rearmament panicked the Air Ministry into ordering more Hendons and they went as far as allocating serial numbers for another 61 aircraft (4 dedicated dual-trainers and 57 bombers).
 This additional order was soon cancelled as the replacement AW Whitley night-bomber promised much higher performance, as did the Handley Page Harrow medium-bomber.
-Even the single-engined Vickers Wellesley was faster, had a longer range and higher ceiling with a comparable bombload.
+Even the single-engined Vickers Wellesley was faster, and had a longer range and higher ceiling with a comparable bombload.

 A dramatic painting of Fairey Hendons in action as painted by Frederick Blakeslee for the American "Dare-Devil Aces" magazine in 1936.
 The painting shows the aircraft in the configuration of the prototype rather than the production machines.
 He has upgraded the gunners to twin machine guns.
 The description inside the magazine stressed that the performance of these aircraft was a closely guarded secret.

-The production aircraft saw the reintroduction of the enclosed cockpit and this was extended rearwards to give a tandem position for the navigator to sit and get a view outside.
-On some of the aircraft, this position was fitted with dual controls and a raised canopy to give a better view ahead.
-Aircraft so fitted served as trainers for pilots converting to the type while still retaining full operational capability.
+The production aircraft saw the reintroduction of the enclosed cockpit and this was extended rearwards to give a position for an optional set of pilot controls to be fitted in tandem to the pilot.
+This position also enabled the person doing the navigation to clamber up and get a view outside (although the front turret and bomb-aiming position would have given a better view).
+On some of the aircraft, this position was fitted with permanent dual controls and a raised canopy to give a better view ahead.
+These served as trainers for pilots converting to the type while still retaining full operational capability.
 More powerful Kestrel VI engines driving metal three-bladed propellers were fitted.
-Perhaps most noticeably an enclosed manually-operated front turret was fitted to protect the gunner from the blast of the airflow.
+Perhaps most noticeably, an enclosed manually-operated front turret was fitted to protect the gunner from the blast of the airflow and an improved slanted and circular bomb aiming window was fitted.
 The tail and dorsal positions were still open although both incorporated a small retractable windshield to give a bit of protection.
+Even so, official reports said it was difficult to operate guns in these positions if firing to the side, and gunners quickly became incapacitated by the wind and cold if exposed for too long.
+In contrast, the front gun turret was praised for its comfort although it was noted that it was difficult to aim the front gun accurately.

 Above: the two styles of cockpit.
-On the left is the normal cockpit, on the right is the dual-control tandem cockpit with the raised rear portion.
+On the left is the normal cockpit, and on the right is the dual-control tandem cockpit with the raised rear portion.
+The front turret might have doubled as an astrodome for celestial navigation, essential for long range night operations.
+Although the RAF only began to seriously train in celestial navigation in 1938.

 The bomb load and fuel capacity of the Hendon were linked.
-The Hendon had two large fuel tanks of 250 gallons (1,136 litres) each, accommodated behind the engines in the thick wings with additional small 20 gallon (91 litre) gravity feed tanks directly behind each engine.
+The Hendon had two large fuel tanks of 250 gallons (1,136 litres) each, accommodated behind the engines in the thick wings with additional small 20-gallon (91 litres) gravity feed tanks directly behind each engine.
 However, with a full fuel load, the aircraft could not lift the full bombload.
-So if the full bombload of 2,548 lb (1156 Kg) was to be carried fuel had to be limited to 394 gallons which gave a combat radius of 680 miles (1,094 Km).
+If the full bombload of 2,548 lb (1,156 Kg) was to be carried fuel had to be limited to 394 gallons which gave a combat radius of 680 miles (1,094 Km).
 If the full internal fuel load of 540 gallons was carried then only a reduced bomb load of 1,600 lb (725 Kg) could be carried to a radius of 950 miles (1,529 km).
 If no bomb load was carried and additional overload fuel tanks were installed in the bomb cells a ferry range of 2,500 miles (4,023 km) was expected.
+These estimates of range and radius-of-action are "best case" figures with no allowance for bad weather, headwinds, diversions or search time locating a target.

 Fairey Hendon in flight.

 The Hendon did not have a central "bomb bay".
 Instead, it had a series of ten large "bomb cells" that spanned the wing and fuselage between the two engines.
 Behind those were another six smaller bomb cells in the wing.
 The Hendon had removable panels on the top of the wing to give access to these bomb cells from above to help with winching the bombs into place.
-The small bomb cells could accomodate the new 100 lb (45 Kg) anti-submarine bombs or the older 112 lb (50 Kg) and 120 lb (54 Kg) bombs of WW1 design.
-The larger bomb cells were big enough to accommodating 1,000 Ib (454 Kg) or 500 lb (227 Kg) bombs but the Hendon was incapable of taking off with such bombs in all the cells.
-If 1,000 lb bombs were to be carried then only two would be loaded in the two central bomb cells under the fuselage (even then the fuel load would have to be restricted).
-If 500 lb bombs were to be carried then it would be limited to only four in the two cells under the fuselage and the two cells under the wing closest inboard, with the same restriction on fuel-load.
-The Hendon could carry ten of the smaller 250 lb bombs in the large bomb cells and this would probably have been the favoured loadout.
-The Hendon also had the provision to carry two of the ubiquitous "light series" bomb-racks externally to accommodate small 24 lb (11 Kg) Cooper bombs or incendiaries (up to 4 on each rack).
+The small bomb cells could accommodate the older 112 lb (50 kg) and 120 lb (54 kg) bombs of WW1 design and presumably the new 100 lb (45 kg) anti-submarine bombs.
+The larger bomb cells were big enough to accommodate the old WW1 230 Ib (104 kg) bombs and presumably the new 250 lb (113 kg) GP bombs.
+Only four of these bigger cells had racks able to carry the heavier 500 lb (227kg) or the old WW1 550 Ib (250 kg) bombs.
+The Hendon also had the provision to carry two of the ubiquitous "light series" bomb racks slightly recessed, one behind each of the two trouser wheel fairings, to accommodate small 24 lb (11 kg) Cooper bombs or incendiaries (up to 4 on each rack).

-Above: Diagram of the underside of the production Hendon showing the 10 large bomb cells (red) and the 6 small bomb cells (blue).
+Above: Diagram of the underside of the production Hendon showing the 10 large bomb cells (red) the 6 smaller bomb cells (blue) and the recessed light series bomb carrier racks (yellow).
+The green asterisk indicates the four larger bomb cells that were capable of carrying the heavy 500 and 550 Ib bombs.

-Contemporary descriptions of the Hendon usually claim "15 to 20 fully equipped troops can easily be transported".
+Contemporary and subsequent descriptions of the Hendon usually claim "15 to 20 fully equipped troops can easily be transported".
 That is a frankly ridiculous statement (although it depends on how you define "easily").
-The only access to the interior of the Hendon was through a hatch in the nose (see photo above) which required a 10 foot (3m) ladder.
+The primary access to the interior of the Hendon was through a hatch in the nose (see photo above) which required a 10-foot (3m) ladder, or alternately by scrambling up hand and foot holds and tumbling into the rear gunner's position.
 Once onboard only a limited area around the pilot, navigator and radio operator positions had a proper "floor".
 The rest of the length of the Hendon had only a narrow catwalk.
 Any troops carried in a Hendon would have found it a very uncomfortable ride with an awkward entry and exit, especially if loaded down with weapons and other equipment.
-They would have had to be thoroughly briefed not to damage the thin fabric covering of the fuselage or touch any of the exposed control cables.
+They would have had to be thoroughly briefed not to damage the fabric covering the fuselage or touch any of the exposed control cables.
 The unheated interior of the Hendon would have been very cold in winter or if flown at altitude.
+It seems the claim that it could accomodate troops stems from a single article in a May 1938 edition of "Flight" magazine where it was observed that the catwalk from the rear gun position was long enough for 15 to 20 troops to stand.

 A contemporary postcard illustration of the Fairey Hendon by AFD Bannister.
-He is usually noted for his accuracy but in this case, he seems to have invented an enclosed turret for the dorsal position (at least no photograph of such an installation exists).
-Note the pilot and navigator in tandem under the enclosed cockpit canopy.
+He was usually noted for his accuracy but in this case, he seems to have invented an enclosed turret for the dorsal position (at least no photograph of such an installation exists).
+Note the pilot and "navigator" in tandem under the enclosed cockpit canopy.

-In service, the Hendon would normally be crewed by 4 people.
+In service, the Hendon would normally be crewed by 4 people (B19/27 specified a crew of 4)¹.
 There would be the pilot in the enclosed cockpit.
-Behind and in tandem with the pilot to get a good view would sit a second pilot who carried out the duties of navigator, he had access to a chart table with fold-down seat inside the fuselage and he would also be expected to go forward to act as bomb-aimer and front-gunner.
+A second pilot, who carried out the duties of navigator, either sat in tandem behind the pilot or at a chart table with a fold-down seat inside the fuselage below the pilot; he would also be expected to go forward to act as bomb-aimer and front-gunner.
 Then the radio operator sat in the fuselage facing backwards just behind the cockpit.
-If the aircraft was attacked, the radio operator would go back and take up the dorsal-gun position.
-Finally, in the tail was the dedicated tail-gunner.
-On flights of limited duration the pilot himself would take on the duties of navigation and the second pilot's place would be taken by an airman observer who could man the front gun, be the bomb-aimer and handle charts for the pilot.¹ On training missions, it would not be unusual to carry one or two more crewmen to get extra experience (and bump up their flying pay).
+If the aircraft was attacked, the radio operator would go back and take up the dorsal-gun position (the majority of the RAF's volunteer air gunners came from the electrical and wireless operator ground trades).
+Finally, in the tail was the dedicated tail gunner.
+On flights of limited duration the pilot himself would take on the duties of navigation and the second pilot's place would be taken by an "air observer" who could man the front gun, be the bomb-aimer and handle charts for the pilot.² On training missions it would not be unusual to carry one or two more crewmen to get extra experience (and bump up their flying pay).

 The cockpit canopy of the Hendon can be deceptive; looking at this view in isolation you would swear it was placed centrally on the fuselage.